redconfetti/calcentral/README.md

 See [docs/styleguide.md](docs/styleguide.md).

-## Creating timeshifted fake data feeds
+## Creating Timeshifted Fake Data Feeds

 Proxies running in fake mode use WebMock to substitute fixture data for connections to external services (Canvas, Google, etc).
 This fake data lives in